-RHF supported projects.
-Grant is rgnf - personal account. entrance to your personal account.
-If the project was supported
+Rgnf supported projects.
+Grant IS Rgnf - personal account. login to your personal account.
+If the Project was supported

-In this article, we will describe in detail all the information about the project.
+In this article we will describe in detail all the information about the project.
 My first RFBR grant 2020.
-The Russian Foundation for Basic Research (hereinafter referred to as RFBR) was established in 1992 in accordance with a presidential decree.
-The RFBR was created on the initiative of the most respected scientists of our country, the purpose of the creation is the selection on a competitive basis of scientific projects created by scientists for consideration, and their further financial and organizational support.
+The Russian Foundation for Basic Research (hereinafter referred to as RFBR) was established in 1992 according to a presidential decree.
+The RFBR was created on the initiative of the most respected scientists of our country; the purpose of its creation is to select, on a competitive basis, scientific projects created by scientists for consideration, and their further financial and organizational support.

-One of the directions of the Foundation's work is assistance to research of young employees.
-For this purpose, the implementation and financial support of several competitions for young representatives of science were implemented, the most popular of these competitions is “My First Grant”.
-A specialist under 35 years of age engaged in fundamental research, who has at least one published publication in a journal in the RSCI or WoS database, has the right to submit an application for an initial grant, count on financial support for his own project.
-The main requirements for the contestants and project content, the detailed application procedure will be presented below in this material.
+One of the areas of the Foundation’s work is assistance to the research of young employees.
+For this purpose, several competitions for young scientists were implemented and financially supported, the most popular of these competitions being “My First Grant”.
+A specialist under 35 years of age engaged in fundamental research, with at least one published journal publication in the RSCI or WoS database, has the right to submit an application for an initial grant and count on financial support for his own project.
+The main requirements for competitors and project content, a detailed application procedure will be presented below in this material.

 1. Competition tasks for “My first RFBR grant 2020”